-The example in Figure 11-105 selects the price column of a specified row of inventory and uses the value as an argument to the SPL function increase_by_pct.
+The example selects the price column of a specified row of inventory and uses the value as an argument to the SPL function increase_by_pct.
 The function then returns the new value of price, increased by 20 percent, in the variable p.

-Executing an External Function with the RETURN Statement
+Execute an external function with the RETURN statement

 You can use a RETURN statement to execute any external function from within an SPL routine.
-Figure 11-106 on page 11-59 shows an external function that is used in the RETURN statement of an SPL program.
+The following figure shows an external function that is used in the RETURN statement of an SPL program.